maxgio92/krawler/docs/reference/CONFIG.md

 ### Distro.Repositories

-`repositories` is an array of `repository` structure, which in turn is a map of `name` and `URI`.
+`repositories` is an array of `repository` structure, which in turn is a map of `name` and `uri`.

 - `name` is a string label for the name of the repository (e.g. [*AppStream*](http://mirrors.edge.kernel.org/centos/8-stream/AppStream/) for Centos).
 Please note that this is a label, the value does not have side effects in the crawling flow.
-- `URI` is a string that contains the URI path to the packages folder, starting from the root URL of the mirror.
-Note that the URI format should start with a "/".
+- `uri` is a string that contains the uri path to the packages folder, starting from the root URL of the mirror.
+Note that the uri format should start with a "/".

 ##### Example